Jon9851/You-Matter-/README.md

 * The font used came from [Google Fonts](https://fonts.google.com/).
 * The map used is from [Google Maps](https://www.google.com/maps).
 * Balsamiq was used to create the wireframes [Balsamiq](https://balsamiq.com/)
+* Font Awesome was used for the icons on You Matter.
+[Font Awesome](https://fontawesome.com/)

 ### Media
    * Images used came from [unsplash](https://unsplash.com/)